DZariusz/BinaryMerkleTree/README.md

 I'm aware that internet has a lot of ready to go examples of Merkle Tree implementations and libraries.
-Normally I would use them and include into the code, to speed up development process,
+Normally I would use them and include into the code, to speed up development process.
-but here, I'm not using any external sources, I'm building it from the scratch, just to show, that I can.
+But here, I'm not using any external sources, I'm building it from the scratch, just to show, that I can.